ICF Core Sets for ADHD and autism

 Similar projects with KIND's Core Sets and platform are carried out in parallel and in collaboration with research colleagues in Great Britain and Germany.

-The project is carried out with the support of FORTE and Trygg Hansa and in collaboration with other researchers, Riksförbundet Attention, Organiserade Aspergare and Autism Stockholm.
+The project is carried out with the support of Folksam, FORTE Stiftelsen Clas Groschinskys Minnesfond, Stiftelsen Promobilia, Stiftelsen Sunnerdahls Handikappfond and Trygg-Hansa and in collaboration with other researchers, Riksförbundet Attention, Organiserade Autister and Autism Stockholm.